ChunqiJIANG/jiang-azur/List_Environment.md

-# This is the list of created environments and installed main packeges in 'jiang@azur'
+# This is the list of created environments and installed main packages in 'jiang@azur'

 #example
 > **Environment 'name':**
-- packege_01-version
+- package_01-version
-  - packege_01 dependent packege_001-version
+  - dependent package_001-version
-  - packege_01 dependent packege_002-version
+  - dependent package_002-version
-- packege_02-version
+- package_02-version
-- packege_03-version
+- package_03-version
 - ...